kvootla/Terraform-Groundwork/tf-aws-alb/README.md

 Module Input Variables
 ----------------------
-- `alb_is_internal` - Determines if the ALB is externally facing or internal.
+- `internal` - Determines if the ALB is externally facing or internal.
 (Optional; default: false)
-- `alb_name` - Name of the ALB as it appears in the AWS console.
+- `name` - Name of the ALB as it appears in the AWS console.
 (Optional; default: my-alb)
-- `alb_protocols` - A comma delimited list of protocols the ALB will accept for incoming connections.
+- `protocols` - A comma delimited list of protocols the ALB will accept for incoming connections.
 O
-- `alb_security_groups` - A comma delimited list of security groups to attach to the ALB.
-(Required)
+- `security_groups` - A comma delimited list of security groups to attach to the ALB.
-- `aws_region` - Region to deploy our resources.
 (Required)
 - `aws_account_id` - The AWS account ID.
 (Required)
 - `backend_port` - Port on which the backing instances serve traffic.
 (Optional; default: 80)
 - `backend_protocol` - Protocol the backing instances use.
 (Optional; default: HTTP)